pscally1005/pscally1005.github.io/_posts/protein/2023-05-05-carrot-cake.markdown

 - plain nonfat greek yogurt
 - yogurt
 - layer cake
-Description: Carrot cake is my personal favorite dessert, outside of Italian Rainbow Cookies.
+Description: Carrot cake is my personal favorite dessert, outside of <a href="rainbow-cookies">Italian Rainbow Cookies</a>.
 Which is why I was most interested in making this variation, and I am very happy with the result.
 Roasting the carrots beforehand really brings the flavor to a whole new level, and it also ensures that you won't have little carrot bits in your cake or mouth.
 Instructions:
 - Cut the carrots into strips.
 Lightly season with salt and oil and roast for 30 minutes at 400F.
 Blend in a food processor to make the carrot "puree"<br><br>